Olivierjaylet/CNN-Hyperparameter-optimization/README.md

 1) Data preprocessing
 2) Data augmentation
 3) Make the NN flexible to efficiently swipe hyper parameters
-4) Searching fot the best Hyper-parameters
+4) Searching for the best Hyper-parameters
       - Preprocess Wandb
       - Run four times Wandb.
 At each run, re adjust Hyper-parameters according to last run results
 5) Evaluate the final model